-QR codes aren't making a comeback or a revival; they have never gone anywhere and won't be anytime soon.
-In fact, consumers are diving into more than just contactless payments and services, and start seeing tremendous benefits of incorporating QR codes in marketing campaigns.
-QR code popularity is also on the rise because saving plastic on credit cards, paper for brochures, and packaging on products is more eco-friendly.
-Sustainability, transparency, traceability, and environmentally friendly products and lifestyles have begun to dominate what consumers buy and in turn have shifted society towards searching for sustainable companies with more environmentally friendly packaging, transparent values, and sustainable marketing strategies altogether.
-QR code technology is playing a big role in the movement of materials and supply chain transparency in a sustainable way as well.
+Conscious consumers are taking notice of the value and benefits of QR codes for diverse functionalities.
+QR code marketing has consistently been on the rise because of sustainability and convenience.
+They make brochures and packaging on products is more eco-friendly.
+Environmentally friendly lifestyles have begun to dominate what consumers buy and in turn have shifted society towards searching for sustainable companies with more eco-friendly packaging and sustainable marketing strategies altogether.
+QR code technology is playing a big role in the supply chain to further sustainable efforts.
+According to Oberlo.com, "66% of consumers think transparency is one of the most attractive qualities in a brand."
 Not only is the supply chain industry benefiting from QR code technology, but all types of industries have begun to try it out and with great responses from consumers.

-QR code technology is safe because the physical code can't be altered and the information where the code sends the scanner can only be changed in a dynamic QR code such as on a landing site or any other editable information online which is normal with company updates.
+QR code technology is safe because the physical code can't be altered and the information where the code sends the scanner can only be changed in a dynamic QR code such as on a landing site or any other editable information online.
 Trusting the source is another issue; if one scans a code that links to a page that downloads immediately without the users' consent, that has to do with the source that made the code, not the QR code technology itself, which could also happen by entering an untrustworthy website straight from a mobile or computer anyways.
 Unless a hacker has access to the QR code generator software and account of the person or business who made the code, the information linked to it would not be able to be changed.

 Moreover, it is easier for consumers to connect with businesses using QR codes for social media as they don't have to go searching for the company through different social media channels.
 When it's an easy-to-use tool that people can just scan and connect immediately, they will be more inclined to interact.